ezchx/dungeoncrawler/README.md

 Damage to the enemy increases with a weapon.
 Damage to both enemy and player increases by level.
 The enemy's speed doubles with every level.
 You can win the game by defeating the Big Boss on level 3.

+You can make it even more challenging by clicking the window button to reduce the view window.

 Have fun!!!

 React and Sass.